 You could exploit these other options to get rid of the lice completely.

 Get recommended hair care products from health care practitioners to get rid of lice and kill the nits.

-There is a large variety of prescription medicines in the form of shampoo, sprays, creams, etc. to kill lice.
+There is a large variety of prescription medicines in shampoo, sprays, creams, etc., to kill lice.

 She is parting your hair using a special comb and picking out the lice and the nits.